MrHedmad/kerblam-paper/src/main.typ

 // Why they are 100 in total?
 How many searches we performed?
 Two?
 But the keywords are four... please clarify.

 Some housekeeping files (like the `.git` directory and all its content) were stripped from the final search results as they were deemed not relevant to the project as a whole.
 For example, `.gitkeep` files---which are commonly used to commit empty directories to version control---were excluded from the final figure.
-Finally, files present in strictly less than three templates were also discarded.
+Finally, only files present in at least three or more templates were retained for plotting.

 The analysis was performed with the latest commits of all the considered repositories as of the 12th of July, 2024.
 The only exception was the "drivendataorg/cookiecutter-data-science" repository, for which we fetched version `1.0` due to non-standard parsing requirements of the latest commit.

+The code for the analysis is available online.
+See the "Code and Data availability" section for more information.

 == Kerblam!
-Kerblam! is a command line tool available on GitHub at #link("https://github.com/MrHedmad/kerblam")[MrHedmad/kerblam], online at #link("https://kerblam.dev/")[kerblam.dev], and on Zenodo for long-term availability at #link("https://doi.org/10.5281/zenodo.10664806")[10.5281/zenodo.10664806].
+Kerblam! is a command line tool available on GitHub at #link("https://github.com/MrHedmad/kerblam")[MrHedmad/kerblam], online at #link("https://kerblam.dev/")[kerblam.dev], and on Zenodo for long-term archival at #link("https://doi.org/10.5281/zenodo.10664806")[10.5281/zenodo.10664806].

 Kerblam! is written in Rust and may be compiled to support both GNU/Linux-flavoured operating systems and Mac-OS.
 Alternatively, GitHub releases provide pre-compiled artifacts for both these operating systems.